nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 If the KV data is missing on one LB Server, your Zone Sync must be fixed.

->Notice the difference in HTTP Response Times, Cluster2 is running much faster than Cluster1 !
-(The Red and Green highlights on the Dashboard)
+>Notice the difference in HTTP Response Times in the Dashboard, highlighted in Red and Green: Cluster2 is responding much faster than Cluster1!
+(The Red and Green highlights on the Dashboard).

 So, you decide to send less traffic to Cluster1, and more to Cluster2.
-You will set the HTTP Split ratio to 10/90 = 10% to Cluster1, 90% to Cluster2.
+You will set the HTTP Split ratio to 10:90 = 10% to Cluster1, 90% to Cluster2.

-Remember:  This Solution example configures NGINX for Cluster1 to use the Split value, and the remaining percentage of traffic is sent to Cluster2.
+Remember:  This Split Clients example configures NGINX for Cluster1 to use the Split KeyValue, and the remaining percentage of traffic is sent to Cluster2.

 Change the KV Split Ratio to 10:
 ```bash